-48. EVENTS AFTER BALANCE SHEET DATE
+A. EVENTS AFTER BALANCE SHEET DATE

-The unaudited statement of Accounts was authorised for issue on 12th July 2022 and the audited accounts will be authorised for issues as soon as the external audit work is complete.
+The unaudited statement of Accounts was authorised for issue on 26th October 2023.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31st March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.

-The financial statements and notes have not been adjusted for the following events which took place after 31st March 2022 as they provide information that is relevant to an understanding of the authority's financial position but do not relate to conditions at that date:
+The financial statements and notes have not been adjusted for the following events which took place after 31st March 2023 as they provide information that is relevant to an understanding of the authority's financial position but do not relate to conditions at that date: